mdneuzerling/woadveil/content/06-magic.md

 This cannot be undone.
 Amalgams cannot be healed because there is nothing to heal — the person is not broken, they are someone else.
 Potentially hundreds or even thousands of someone elses.

 Yet there is a boon to be gained from such a tragedy, for amalgams are said to hold knowledge lost to time.

-## Noetic sickness

-Noetic residue is filth, and its combustion leaves a stain upon a mage.
-The cost of magic is _noetic sickness_, the lingering maladies that remain after the burning of effluence.

-The initial effects are psychological --- stray thoughts that are not the mage's own, or new affectations and mannerisms.
-These fade in minutes.
-But should the mage continue to burn noetic residue before recovering, then the physical symptoms begin.
-The mage experience tremors, vacant stares, and rapid shifts in temperature.

-For the most part, noetic sickness is short-term and manageable.
-The psyche reasserts itself against the fumes of channelling.
-As mages hone their craft, they are able to burn greater amounts of noetic residue without escalating symptoms.
-In moments of true desperation, mages can reach for magic beyond their aptitude.
-This is when noetic sickness can be devastating.

-The mage can find themselves having forgotten their native language, instead speaking the tongue of a land they've never visited.
-Colours could be replaced with sounds, or the mage could feel searing pain whenever they see a wild animal.
-The effects are unpredictable and occasionally permanent.

-Mages of the Lunar-Sanctum are taught to respect the limits of their abilities, and never to reach beyond the

 ## The formation of gods